barebox/barebox/Documentation/user/optee.rst

 call the function ``start_optee_early(void *fdt, void *tee)`` with a valid tee and FDT.
-If you're running on an i.MX6 platform your board code should call ``imx6q_start_optee_early()`` or ``imx6ul_start_optee_early()`` instead since it validates that the TZASC not bypassed and is configured as expected by OP-TEE.
+If you're running on an i.MX6 platform your board code should call ``imx6q_start_optee_early()`` or ``imx6ul_start_optee_early()`` instead since it validates that the TZASC is not bypassed and is configured as expected by OP-TEE.

 Ensure that your OP-TEE is compiled with ``CFG_NS_ENTRY_ADDR`` unset, otherwise OP-TEE will not correctly return to barebox after startup.
 Since OP-TEE in the